isomerpages/csa-sicw1/_media/Media Accreditation.md

 ix.
 The media pass is **NON-TRANSFERABLE**.
 It may only be used by the person whose name and publication name appear on the badge.

+**4. Media Centre**

+i.
+There will be a Media Centre located at Sands Expo and Convention Centre, Level 3, Casablanca Room, with free Internet access.
+<br>ii.
+Limited workstations will be available on a first-come-first-served basis to the media
+in the Media Centre.
+<br>iii.
+A confirmed schedule of events will be available in the press kit, which will be
+provided to all accredited journalists.
+<br>iv.
+Please note that the media centre will be open from **18-20 October 2022, 0830 to
+1800hrs.**

+**5. Note to Photographers**
+<br>There will be no photo studio or technical assistance lab in the Media Centre.

+**6. Note to Broadcasters**
+<br>There will not be an International Broadcast Centre at SICW 2022, but broadcast crew can
+reach out to request for facilitation of audio press box feed at the onsite studio, which will provide both floor language and English audio feeds.

+**7. Dress Code**
+<br>The dress code is formal or smart casual business attire.
+Accredited media wearing
+inappropriate clothing, e.g. shorts, t-shirts, bermudas, three-quarter pants, and flip flops, will not be admitted to the events.

+**8. For further queries, please contact:**
+<br>**Maxine Tan**
+<br>Hill+Knowlton Strategies
+<br>Contact: +65 8182 0955
+<br>Email: SICW2022media@hkstrategies.com